-Did you know that there are apps to help you identify species?
+Did you know there are apps to help you identify species?

-Have you ever seen a cool-looking mushroom or a spotted moth and wondered WHAT IS THAT AWESOME THING?
-What is it called?
+Have you ever seen a cool-looking mushroom or an awesome spotted moth and wondered what it’s called?

 All images: Rhett A. Butler